5 Jewelry Making Tips for Beginning Jewelers

 Hey!
 I'm Julia, the maker behind Third Hand Silversmith.
 I've been running this small business for over two years, and have been a metalsmith for about 4 years.
 I was able to make a full-time career out of my passion for jewelry-making, so I want to share my expertise and help beginning jewelry makers start their journey off right.

 Here's a snapshot from my Instagram, so you can get an idea of the kind of jewelry I make.
 Follow me @thirdhandsilversmith!

 Love jewelry and interested in making your own?
 It's difficult to know where to start, especially if you don't have a formal background in art or metalwork.
 I was lucky enough to take metalsmithing classes in college, which led me to my job as a jewelry production assistant for a small local business.
-I was so lucky to fall into these two structured learning environments because they allowed me to develop my jewelry-making skills at an accelerated rate.
+I was so lucky to experience these environments along with countless hours of self-teaching because they allowed me to develop my jewelry-making skills at an accelerated rate.
 But that's not to say I didn't encounter my own learning curves and speed bumps along the way, and I'm still learning how to improve my work every day!

 Here are 5 things I wish someone would have told me when I started my jewelry-making journey: